-For iBonds issued from May to October in 2023, the current composite interest rate guaranteed by the U.S. Treasury is 4.30%.
-Investors should keep some limitations and conditions in mind before investing, but as inflation has continued to grow, this could be an attractive option for the fixed-income portion of your portfolio.
+For iBonds issued from November 2023 to April 2024, the current composite interest rate guaranteed by the U.S. Treasury is 5.27%.
+Investors should keep in mind some of the limitations and conditions of iBonds before investing, but as inflation has continued to grow, this could be an attractive option for the fixed-income portion of your portfolio.
 Consider working with a financial advisor as you seek capital appreciation or capital preservation in a high-inflation environment.

 What Are iBonds?

 Known as the Series I Savings Bonds, or iBonds for short, the Treasury created them in 1998 as a way to help savers deal with inflation.
 They come in durations that range from one year to 30 years.
-This bond has two rates: a fixed rate, which is always zero, and an inflation rate, which is linked to the Consumer Price Index for all Urban Consumers (CPI-U).
+This bond has two interest rates, both of which are adjusted every May 1 and Nov.
+1: a fixed rate and an inflation rate that’s linked to the Consumer Price Index for all Urban Consumers (CPI-U).

 The interest earned every six months is added to the value of the bond’s principal.
-Also, in May and November, the Treasury adjusts this bond’s inflation rate in line with the latest CPI-U reading.
+In May and November, the Treasury adjusts this bond’s inflation rate to bring it in line with the latest CPI-U reading.
 Together the interest rate and the inflation adjustment on the iBonds, which are sold at face value, are called the “composite rate.”

 The composite rate on this kind of bond can never fall below zero, even in the rare event that deflation would otherwise drag a bond’s composite rate into negative numbers.
 This is why many people consider it a “safe” investment.